MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-subcontract-manufacturing.md

 ### <a name="subcontract-work-center-fields"></a>Subcontract Work Centre Fields
 This **Subcontractor No.** field designates the work centre as a subcontract work centre.
 You can enter the number of a subcontractor who supplies the work centre.
 This field can be used to administer work centres, which are not in-house but perform processing under contract.

-If you subcontract with the supplier for a different rate for each process, then select the **Specific Unit Cost** field.
+If you subcontract with the vendor for a different rate for each process, then select the **Specific Unit Cost** field.
 This lets you set up a cost on each routing line and saves the time of re-entering each purchase order.
 The cost on the routing line is used in processing instead of the cost on the work centre cost fields.
-Selecting the **Specific Unit Cost** field calculates costs for the supplier by the routing operation.
+Selecting the **Specific Unit Cost** field calculates costs for the vendor by the routing operation.

-If you subcontract at a single rate per supplier, leave the **Specific Unit Cost** field blank.
+If you subcontract at a single rate per vendor, leave the **Specific Unit Cost** field blank.
 The costs will be set up by filling in **Direct Unit Cost**, **Indirect Cost %**, and **Overhead Rate** fields.

 ### <a name="routings-that-use-subcontract-work-centers"></a>Routings that use Subcontract Work Centres
 Subcontract work centres can be used for operations on routings in the same way as regular work centres.